quarterpastten/REF-2014-SQL-data-exploration/README.md

 ~~~~
 ![image](https://user-images.githubusercontent.com/86210945/151540575-324011f2-6bb1-49b6-884f-e9d2c45fb81c.png)

-Q2: how many FTE (full-time equivalent) staff were there in total?
-According to the www.ref.ac.uk website, this number should be 52,061.
+#### Question 2: how many FTE (full-time equivalent) staff were there in total?

 Each submission had a given number of FTE staff, and so we need to add together the staff of every submission.
 A complexity in the data is that some submissions were further split into two or three submissions, with each having its own number of staff.
-Hence, we need to group the data not only by submission (i.e. unit_of_assessment_name) but also by any multiple submissions made (multiple_submission_name).
+Hence, we need to group the data not only by submission (i.e. unit_of_assessment_name) but also by any multiple submissions made (as specified in the *multiple_submission_name* column).
 We do this with fairly extensive use of GROUP BY:
 ~~~~sql
 SELECT ROUND(SUM(a.total)::numeric, 2) "Total FTE staff"
 FROM (SELECT AVG(FTE_category_A_staff_submitted) as total